Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Data Collection

 For the purposes of this study, tweets were collected from the MPs (members of parliament) of three sovereign European countries, namely, the United Kingdom (UK), Greece and Spain, including several of their devolved parliaments\footnote{We decided to include these devolved parliaments due to their size, idiosyncrasy and nationalist identity.}: Northern Ireland, Scotland and Wales in the UK and the Basque Country and Catalonia in Spain for 2021.

-The above countries were chosen because even though they share similar characteristics (e.g. they are all European) they have distinct attributes that makes a comparison between them more interesting.
+\paragraph{Countries Selection} The above countries were chosen because even though they share similar characteristics (e.g., they are all European) they have distinct attributes that makes a comparison between them more interesting.
 These distinctions are both linguistic, where English, Spanish and Greek are not closely related languages, and also socioeconomic.

+For example, the UK has a population of 67.33 million and a GDP per capita of 47,334\$ and is the largest and richest country of the group, followed by Spain with a population of 47.33 million and GDP per capita of 30,115\$, and finally Greece which is the least populated (10.67 million) and with a smaller economy (20,276\$ GDP per capita) \footnote{Demographic data extracted from: https://data.worldbank.org/}.
+At the same time, the three countries seem to hold different views to social subjects such as religion \cite{pew2018religious} and LGBTI inclusion \cite{flores2021social}.
+Socioeconomic differences as the above, have been shown to affect public perception on national issues (e.g., sense of solidarity \cite{vasilopoulou2020poor}) but also the way politicians engage with the public \cite{brown2017politics}.

-UK is a large European country both population and economy wise, Spain is a medium sized country and Greece is a less populated one with a smaller economy.
-Finally, due to the nature of the analysis, it is beneficial that our research team constitutes of researchers that have a good understanding of the languages as well as awareness of the political environments of the countries studied.
+As a final note, due to the nature of the analysis, it is beneficial that our research team includes researchers that have a good understanding of the languages as well as awareness of the political environments of the countries studied.

+\paragraph{Time Period Selection} Aiming to minimise any potential biases that could occur during election periods, January to December 2021 was chosen as the time period for our main analysis.
+The last national elections for the three main parliaments took place in 2019 and thus we can assume that any campaigning rhetoric will be absent from the tweets.
+Finally, this time period is particularly interesting as all three countries had to deal with the common issue of the COVID-19 pandemic.

-Furthermore, in order to establish relevant comparison points with respect to the specific time period examined, January to December 2021, and the general population, we collected additional Twitter corpora.
-These included (1) tweets from MPs from the UK's national (London) parliament for 2014 \& 2016, (2) tweets from random users from Greece, UK and Spain and (3) tweets from verified users residing in the aforementioned countries see Section \ref{sec:controldat} for more details.
+\paragraph{Control Data} In order to establish relevant comparison points with respect to the specific time period examined and the general population, we collected additional Twitter corpora.
+These included (1) tweets from MPs from the UK's national (London) parliament for 2014 \& 2016, (2) tweets from random users from Greece, UK and Spain and (3) tweets from verified users residing in the aforementioned countries (see Section \ref{sec:controldat} for more details).